 After high school I took my Bachelor of Nursing at the University of Alberta.
 I worked for a year in Labor & Delivery at the Grey Nuns and 9 years in Labor and Delivery at the Royal Alexandra Hospital.
 While working as a nurse, I taught prenatal classes, birthed my daughter Emma, attended many midwifery conferences, and joined the Aspiring Midwives of Edmonton.
 When my daughter started grade one, it was finally time for me to pursue my dream.
 I graduated from midwifery school Spring 2010.

 The name HOPE stands for "Helping Others by Prayer and Encouragement".
 It is my belief that pregnancy is an amazing gift and a gentle birth is the best gift that you can give your baby.
 No matter what your story...there is HOPE!

-I am a mom, a wife, a Christian and I love home birth.
+I am a mom, a Christian and I love home birth.
 I am all about choice and am dedicated to undisturbed birth.
 My hobbies include: running, photography, going out to eat, going to movies, going to the spa, scuba diving, traveling, sewing, planning/hosting parties, and hanging out with friends.

 I look forward to getting to know you and your family!

 My initial fascination with pregnancy and childbirth began early on in my life as I read my mom's "hippy" childbirth books, in which pregnancy and birth were portrayed as normal, natural, wonderful events.
 That perspective and my awe of a woman's ability to "grow" a baby followed me into my teens, and when considering future career options, I identified my desire to work with women through pregnancy and childbirth, by educating, supporting true choice, and celebrating triumph in whatever form it comes.